 The peer education program strives to promote all aspects of wellness by raising awareness and knowledge about healthier living through outreach and role modeling.
 The primary goal is to develop fun, interactive, and educational programs that reach the entire BGSU community.

-Peer educators present on various wellness topics, including nutrition, body image, alcohol and other drugs and sexual health.
+Peer educators present on various wellness topics, including nutrition, alcohol and other drugs and sexual health.
 Become a member and find out what peer education is about!

-- While students are peer educators, they are required to attend a 1-hour meeting each week and complete a 1-hour office hour each week in the Wellness Connection.
+While students are peer educators, they are required to attend a 1-hour meeting each week or complete a 1-hour office hour each week in the Wellness Connection.

 Contact Faith DeNardo at email@example.com for more information.